A Comprehensive Client Resource

 - Serve as a liaison between the client and veterinary team.

-- Lend support following the loss of a pet.
+- Lend support following the passing of a cherished pet.

 - Connect clients to community resources, when necessary.